CodistoConnect/CodistoConnect-WooCommerce/readme.txt

 == Installation ==

 1. Install MarketPlace Connect by Codisto either via the WordPress.org plugin repository, or by uploading the files to your server
-2. 1.
-Choose either “Connect your eBay account” or “Enter your email address” and follow the setup instructions.
+2. Choose either “Connect your eBay account” or “Enter your email address” and follow the setup instructions.
+3. Choose which items you wish to list from the Codisto > Listings screen and click publish

 == Frequently Asked Questions ==